obfuscar/docs/support/faq.rst

    obfuscation in small batches, so that you can quickly find out what items should be included or excluded.

+.. note:: Obfuscar intentionally skips many classes used in WPF/XAML.
+However, due to limitation of the ILSpy maintained BAML library, there can still be a lot of names not skipped properly, which requires extra skip rules to be added to configuration file.

 How to troubleshoot TypeLoadException if a method does not have implementation?
 ----------------------------------------------------------------------------------
 One such case is